skokec/superfans-gpu-controller/README.md

 * nvidia drivers/tools (`nvidia-smi`)
 * IPMI tool (`impitool`) with loaded module (`modprobe ipmi_devintf`)

 Tested on SUPERMICRO 4029GP TRT2 with RTX 2080 Ti (nvidia 415.27 drivers).
+NOTE: Using on other systems requires manual calibration of conversion function for FAN RPM to %-based values.
+Current this is hardcoded for SUPERMICRO 4029GP TRT2.

 # Usage